 Keep Your Eyes on These Rising Stars

-The EECS Rising Stars program elevates PhD students from underrepresented groups and positions them for successful academic careers
+The EECS Rising Stars program elevates PhD students and positions them for successful academic careers

 Xiaoxuan Yang knows that faculty jobs are high-pressure.
 But she believes they have their joys as well— developing her own research program, for example, as well as mentoring students and collaborating with excellent researchers.
 Yang is currently working as a postdoctoral scholar at Stanford University, but next year she will join the faculty of the University of Virginia as an assistant professor.